-n_events_dynamic_binning [int, optional] Number of events used to calculate the dynamic binning (if histrange is None).
-Default value: 100000.
+n_events_dynamic_binning [int or None, optional] Number of events used to calculate the dynamic binning (if histrange is None).
+If None, all events are used.
+Note that these events are not shuffled, so if the events in the MadMiner file are sorted, using a value different from None can cause issues.
+Default value: None.